BrandtH22/orcdrop/README.md

 # ORC Vested Token Spend Bundle

+Example editing of repo that is not owned :)

 You can use the spend bundle to check the status and ownership of your tokens, and to make your tokens appear in your wallet after the 3 months (414720 blocks) vesting period has passed.
 You'll need the following command